SiAshbery/portfolio_website/README.md

 - Better aligns elements on site.
 - Sparates projects into art, web-development and games development pages.
 - Adds highlights on main page.
 (TODO)
-- Changes show class to hide as this prevents having to define display property for where the default is fine.
+- Changes show class to hide as this prevents having to define display property when the default behaviour is desired.
 - Improves UX by removing nav slide in.
 - Removes hover animation for contact boxes.
 - Try to reduce repetition as much as possible by using sass' awesomeness.